How we’re using tech to fight hunger

 As in, what if your selfie could feed a person in need?
 This summer, we set out to make that happen.
-Take a photo in front of one of our murals in Austin, Boston, or Brooklyn (see left for locations) and tag it with @doordash and #DeliveringGood, and we’ll donate one meal* in partnership with Feeding America® to someone in need.
-Since January 2018, DoorDash customers and merchant partners have helped us donate over 1.8 million meals* to people facing hunger.
-Join us!
+Every time you tagged a picture of our murals in Austin, Boston, or Brooklyn, we donated one meal* in partnership with Feeding America®.
+Since January 2018, together with DoorDash partners and customers, we've helped donate over 2.2 million meals* to people facing hunger.
+Stay tuned for more ways to join us!

-*$1 helps provide at least 10 meals secured by Feeding America® on behalf of local member food banks.
+*Leveraging Feeding America’s ability to source and transport donated food at scale, $1 helps provide 10 meals secured by Feeding America on behalf of local member food banks..